azavea/django-amazon-ses/README.rst

    AWS_DEFAULT_REGION = 'eu-west-1'

-Alternatively, instead of AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_DEFAULT_REGION, you can include the following two settings values.
-This is useful in situations where you would like to use a separate access key to send emails via SES than you would to upload files via S3.
+Alternatively, provide AWS credentials using the settings below.
+This is useful in situations where you want to use separate credentials to send emails via SES than you would for other AWS services.

 .. code:: python

     AWS_SES_ACCESS_KEY_ID = 'my_access_key...'
     AWS_SES_SECRET_ACCESS_KEY = 'my_secret...'
-    AWS_SES_REGION = 'another region'
+    AWS_SES_REGION = 'us-west-2'

 Signals
 -------